mbrooker/mbrooker-blog/_posts/2023-11-27-about-time.md

 *What if the clock I use for my log timestamps are wrong?* Operators and customers will likely be confused.
 This is unlikely to have any first-order effects on the operations of your system, but could make it more difficult to operate and increase downtime in that way.

 *What if the clock I use to do reads is wrong?* Perhaps your design, like [DynamoDB's transaction design](https://www.usenix.org/system/files/atc23-idziorek.pdf) would retain serializability but lose linearizability and see a lower transaction rate.
+Keeping some properties in the face of clock error is where approaches like [Hybrid Logical Clocks](http://muratbuffalo.blogspot.com/2014/07/hybrid-logical-clocks.html) come in super handy.

 And so on.
 If you can come up with a good explanation for what will happen when time is wrong, and you're OK with that happening with some probability, then you should feel OK using physical time.
 If arbitrarily bad things happen when time is wrong, you're probably going to have a bad time.
 If you don't consider it all, then you may consider yourself lost.